 The award-winning Temple News reaches all 40,000 students, faculty and staff of Temple University.
 Many Journalism majors write, edit and hold other jobs at the independent paper.

 Fourteenth Street is a student-produced magazine.
-Students write, photograph, design and sell ads for the magazine, which is circulated in the Temple News.
-Students can volunteer for Temple Update or take it as a class (JRN3304).
+Students write, photograph, design and sell ads for the magazine, which appears as a website year-round and circulated in the Temple News as a print magazine every spring semester.
+Students can volunteer for Fourteenth Street or take it as a class (JRN3304).
 Contact Prof. Larry Stains for more information.

 Temple Update gives Temple students the opportunity to gain news-gathering experience during their college years.
 Alums of Temple Update are working all across the United States.
 Whether working in front of the camera…behind the scenes…in news, sales, public relations, or in any other field of work, we are very proud of the people who have passed through the Temple Update newsroom.
 Students can volunteer for Temple Update or take it as a class (JRN4596)

 A weekly student run show about Temple University’s intercollegiate athletic programs.
 It is anchored, produced, filmed and edited by students of Temple University.
 Students can volunteer for OwlSports Update or take it as a class (JRN4597).

 Many Journalism students get internships at Temple’s listener-supported, award-winning NPR radio station.

 WHIP is Temple University’s student-run radio station, and exists to express the voice and diversity of the students.
 Now back on the map with a new studio in the Tech Center, WHIP will soon be broadcasting worldwide over the Internet.

 Student organizations provide great opportunities to get to know your fellow aspiring journalists and professionals.
 Student organizations sponsor a variety of events each semester.